ProvCheck Terms and Conditions

 (a) The Client acknowledges and agrees that to the extent Data contains Personal Information, in collecting, holding and processing that information through the Services, the Supplier is acting as an agent of the Client for the purposes of the Privacy Act 2020 and any other applicable privacy law.

-(b) The Client must obtain all necessary consents from the relevant individual to enable the Supplier to collect, use, hold and process that information in accordance with the Agreement.
+(b) The Client must obtain all necessary consents from the relevant individual to enable the Supplier to collect, use, hold and process that information in accordance with these Terms .

 6. Fees